 Address: Leidsestraatweg 57, 2594 BB Den Haag, Netherlands

-Historic cars, carriages, and associated artworks are on display at the Louwman Museum.
-It’s a fascinating museum that was formerly called the National Automobile Museum and the Louwman Collection.
+Historic cars, carriages, and associated artworks are displayed at the Louwman Museum.
+It’s a fascinating museum formerly called the National Automobile Museum and the Louwman Collection.

-Notable vehicles in the museum include Elvis Presley’s 1955 Cadillac, as well as the gorgeous Aston Martin DB5 from the movie Goldfinger.
+Notable vehicles in the museum include Elvis Presley’s 1955 Cadillac and the gorgeous Aston Martin DB5 from the movie Goldfinger.
 Check out these best places to stay in the Hauge.

 See Related: Best Party Cities in Europe

 Address: Plein 29, 2511 CS Den Haag, Netherlands

 Mauritshuis is one of the Netherlands’ most fascinating art museums, with a collection of notable Dutch Paintings and other works of art by Dutch and Flemish masters.
 Every art lover will delight in exploring this museum.